 BERDO energy benchmarking reports are public.
 This not only enables building owners, and potential buyers, to see how a property’s performance compares to buildings of similar size and age, it also earns the property an ENERGY STAR® performance score.
 Buildings that do not receive an ENERGY STAR score of 75 or higher must undergo an energy audit at the owner’s expense.

 The Boston.gov website states, “Buildings account for over seventy percent of greenhouse gas emissions in Boston.
-The Building Energy Reporting and Disclosure Ordinance (BERDO) makes building owners, tenants, and other stakeholders more aware of their energy usage and greenhouse gas emissions and opportunities to reduce both.
+The Building Energy Reporting and Disclosure Ordinance (BERDO) makes building owners, tenants, and other stakeholders more aware of their energy usage and opportunities to reduce it.
 It also requires the City to make this data public.
 Buildings covered must also show concerted efforts to reduce their emissions every five years through energy actions or audits.
-This helps Bostonians save money and the City achieve its emissions reduction goals, as laid out in its Climate Action Plan.”

 Which Boston Properties Are Covered by BERDO?